-- $\checkmark$ The contract opportunity must be posted in the governing authority's office; - ✓ The contract opportunity must be advertised in either the legal organ of the government, or on an Internet website of the government entity or one identified by the entity and shall include the Georgia Procurement Registry as required by O.C.G.A.
-36-80-26 (see below); and - ✓ Contract opportunities must be advertised at least two times: - The first advertisement must be at least 4 weeks prior to the bid opening date; and - The second advertisement must follow at least 2 weeks after the first advertisement. - Note: Advertisements placed on an Internet website should run continuously for at least four weeks. - ✓ The invitation for bids, including specifications and pertinent attachments, must clearly define the items or services needed in order for bidders to properly respond to the invitation. - ✓ All bids must be opened publicly at the time and place stated in the invitation for bids. - ✓ A firm-fixed-price contract (lump sum or unit price) award must be made by written notice to the responsible bidder.
-Where specified in the bidding documents, factors such as discounts, transportation costs and life cycle costs must be considered in determining which bid is lowest. - ✓ Any or all bids may be rejected when there are sound documented business reasons that to do so would be in the best interest of the program. - ✓ Newly enacted requirements (effective July 1, 2018) based on the passage of House Bill 489 that adds Code Section 36-80-26 and reads as follows: If a bid or proposal opportunity is extended by a county, municipal corporation, or local board of education for goods and services valued at \$10,000.00 or more or if a bid or proposal opportunity is extended for public works construction contracts subject to Chapter 91 of this title, such bid or proposal opportunity shall be advertised by such respective local governmental entity in the Georgia Procurement Registry, as established in subsection (b) of Code Section 50-5-69, at no cost to the local governmental entity.
-Such bid opportunity may also be advertised in the official legal organ of the county, municipal corporation, or local board of education in the same manner as required by Code Section 36-91-20 or other media normally utilized by the local governmental entity when advertising bid opportunities, including the Internet website of the local governmental entity.
-Each advertisement shall include such details and specifications as will enable the public to know the extent and character of the bid opportunity. - ✓ Newly enacted requirements (effective July 1, 2018) based on the passage of House Bill 489 that amends Code Section 36-91-20(b)(1) and reads as follows: Prior to entering into a public works construction contract other than those exempted by Code Section 36-91-22, a governmental entity shall publicly advertise the contract opportunity.
-Such notice shall be posted conspicuously in the governing authority's office and shall be advertised in the legal organ of the county or by electronic means on an Internet website of the governmental entity or any appropriate Internet websites identified by the governmental entity which shall include the Georgia Procurement Registry as provided by Code Section 50-5-69, provided that such posting is at no cost to the governmental entity.
+- ✓ The contract opportunity must be posted in the governing authority's office; - ✓ The contract opportunity must be advertised in either the legal organ of the local government, or on the website of the government entity or one identified by the entity and shall include the Georgia Procurement Registry, if the opportunity is valued at \$100,000 or more, as required by O.C.G.A.
+36-80-26 (see below); and - $\checkmark$ Contract opportunities must be advertised at least two times: - The first advertisement must be at least 4 weeks prior to the bid opening date; and - The second advertisement must follow at least 2 weeks after the first advertisement.

+Note: Advertisements placed on an Internet website should run continuously for at least four weeks.

+- ✓ The invitation for bids, including specifications and pertinent attachments, must clearly define the items or services needed in order for bidders to properly respond to the invitation. - ✓ All bids must be opened publicly at the time and place stated in the invitation for bids. - ✓ A firm-fixed-price contract (lump sum or unit price) award must be made by written notice to the responsible bidder.
+Where specified in the bidding documents, factors such as discounts, transportation costs and life cycle costs must be considered in determining which bid is lowest. - ✓ Any or all bids may be rejected when there are sound documented business reasons that to do so would be in the best interest of the program.

+Newly enacted requirements (effective April 28, 2019) based on the passage of House Bill 322 that adds Code Section 36-80-26 and reads as follows: If a bid or proposal opportunity is extended by a county, municipal corporation, or local board of education for goods, and services, or both, valued at \$100,000.00 or more, such bid or proposal opportunity shall be advertised by such respective local governmental entity in the Georgia Procurement Registry, as established in subsection (b) of Code Section 50-5-69, at no cost to the local governmental entity.
+Such bid or proposal opportunity shall be advertised on such registry for the same period of time, as set by ordinance or policy, if any, as the county, municipality, or local board of education advertises bid or proposal opportunities in the official legal organ or other media normally utilized by the local governing entity.
+Each advertisement shall include such details and specifications as will enable the public to know the extent and character of the bid or proposal opportunity.
+Newly enacted requirements (effective April 28, 2019) based on the passage of House Bill 322 that amends Code Section 36-91-20(b)(1) and reads as follows: Prior to entering into a public works construction contract other than those exempted by Code Section 36-91-22, a governmental entity shall publicly advertise the contract opportunity.
+Such notice shall be posted conspicuously in the governing authority's office and shall be advertised on the Georgia Procurement Registry as provided for in Code Section 50-5-69 at no cost to the governmental entity.
+Such advertisement on such registry shall be for the same period of time specified under paragraph (3) of this subsection.
+Such notice may be advertised in the legal organ of the county or by electronic means on the website of the governmental entity or any other appropriate websites identified by the governmental entity.